Audiu/s3-backup/README.rst

 It supports the following features:

 -  Plan based backups
--  Custom command run pre-backup
+-  Custom command run pre-backup (can be used to perform complex pre-backup preparation tasks)
 -  Storing to S3
 -  Calculating MD5 hashes of the backup set to avoid uploading duplicate backup sets
 -  Emailing the result of the backup plans